kordwarshuis/cardgame/Docs/Home.md

 No FAQs yet

 ### Comments?
-Go to our *open Telegram group* 'Bitcoin Misconceptions' [here](https://t.me/bcbird)
+Send a PM to our developers

 ### Category filter
-They are filterable per category on the overview page https://blockchainbird.com/t/btc/
+They are filterable per category on the overview page, e.g. https://blockchainbird.com/t/btc/

 The button bar at the top: "All" deselects the category option.
 The other buttons: The chosen category is in the URL and can also be used to send a subset of cards to a target.
 A card has been _attached to only one_ category.